-An exploratory lesson is a chance for a student/family to come and tour our Studio Facility, meet one of our experienced instructors, and participate in a brief 15 minute lesson.
+An exploratory lesson is a chance for a student and their family to come and tour our Studio facility, meet one of our experienced instructors, and participate in a brief 15-minute lesson.
 This opportunity gives the family a chance to see if the studio/instructor will make a good fit for their student’s music education.
 This also gives our instructors a chance to audition the student in order to place them in the appropriate student class according to their musical abilities.
 There is no cost for an exploratory lesson.
 If the student and teacher complement one another, lessons will be scheduled as soon as possible.
-If the student would like to meet a different studio teacher, another exploratory lesson will be scheduled.
+If the student would like to meet a different studio teacher, another exploratory lesson may be scheduled.

 We have 4 studio quarters: Fall, Winter, Spring, and Summer, and students may enter a session at any time.
 We highly encourage students to commit to at least 12 weeks of lessons in order to give them a clear understanding of their instrument and instructor.
 Unlike many other things in our current culture, learning to play a musical instrument requires extended periods of time and attention in order to gain mastery of it.
 In other words, students may not find it immediately gratifying, but if they stick with it, they may find their musical journey both gratifying and enjoyable.
 Therefore, we encourage a commitment of three months to help ensure that your child establishes new routines and has enough time to adapt to their new instrument/teacher.
 We are committed to building your student’s musical skill if you are willing to commit to Cambridge Studio!

-Students are expected to attend all scheduled lesson and classes.
+Students are expected to attend all scheduled lessons and classes, preferably on a weekly basis to maintain consistency.
 If your student is sick and cannot come to the lesson, you are expected to contact the studio and your instructor 24 hours in advance.
 If the studio is not notified of sickness in advance, then the missed lesson will not be rescheduled and there will be no refund.
-Please remember to always leave voicemails at the studio and for your instructor or send an e-mail if they do not pick up.
-Notification of absence in advance of the lesson does not excuse payment for contracted lessons.
+Please remember to always leave voicemails at the studio or for your instructor, or send an e-mail if they do not pick up.
+Although notification of absence in advance allows make-ups to be scheduled, it does not excuse payment for contracted lessons.